Newtown’s latest addition is all about sophisticated food in casual surrounds with a Kiwi accent

 A special of tuna crostini needs a permanent place on the menu, because the idea it may be fleeting is just too much for this reviewer to bear.
 Fresh tuna is cooked confit (slowly poached in oil) before being whipped with house-made aioli to create a sort of ultra-creamy, salty, tuna taramasalata.
 Piled high onto a little slice of granary toast and topped with pink strands of sour pickled onions and crisp capers, it's light and moussey and exactly what you want when you walk into a restaurant hungry.

 On first sight, the pâté looks simple – a slice laid on the plate beside a few pieces of bread, a pile of caramelised onions and another of finely sliced red cabbage.
 But then you pick up the bread, and it’s soft, and warm.
 The pâté, as you spread it onto the bread, has the texture of thick cream, and the cabbage has been lightly fermented.
 The onions, rather than saccharine sweet, have been naturally sweated down for hours, creating real onion caramel (a rare thing to find, and something you won’t forget when you do).
-This is not your average pâté plate; there is serious thought here: crisp, sour cabbage; sweet, melting onions; creamy pâté and warm, malty bread.
+This is not your average pâté plate; there is serious thought here: crisp, sour cabbage; sweet, melting onions; buttery pâté and warm, malty bread.
 There can only be love here.

 Whatever you do, order the pasta.
-Not only is it delicious, but at only $18 for a massive serve when we visit, it's also damn good value.
+Not only is it rich and flavoursome, but at only $18 for a massive serve when we visit, it's also damn good value.
 A barely cooked egg sits atop the heap, and a generous grating of cheese adorns the top.
 The waitress tells us to toss it all together with the provided tongs – these apparatus appear with almost every dish, making each one so easy to share and eat.
 Why did nobody think of this before?
 As the egg emulsifies the sauce in front of our eyes, we see the fine, beautifully laminated pappardelle and button mushrooms come together.
 You don’t even consider the inclusion of meat, because it just doesn’t need it.
-A rich, porcini-infused base creates incredible depth of flavour, and the silky pasta is some of the best you’ll find in Sydney.
+A creamy, porcini-infused base creates incredible depth of flavour, and the silky pasta is some of the best you’ll find in Sydney.
 And unlike many restaurants doing pasta of this standard, here you can literally just pop in for a quick bowl and a glass of wine.
 It’s that sort of place.

 The grain-fed steak is tender and melting, but they don’t ask us how we want it done, so be aware that it will probably come cooked medium.
 Served with crisp fried onions, smoky braised lettuce and – ohhh, hello again – a smooth caramelised onion puree, it is a triumph of textures, and unstoppably eatable.
 Texture is, we suspect, why they chose grain over grass-fed meat, which has a tougher texture, but bags more flavour.
 The broccoli side is tossed with nutty black butter and toasted sliced onions.
 It’s a good dish, but it’s more about the butter than it is about the broccoli, Which, in this instance, is fine by us.